-The C code base provides an administrator which allows you to perform some administration actions.
+You can perform some administration actions using the administrator.
 These actions are performed only on resources that are managed by the local queue manager.

 The administration queue itself cannot perform the administration of individual resources.
 The relevant information is contained in each resource and its corresponding administration message.